SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects different loaders used by the Lazarus Group APT

     - **Effort:** elementary

+??? abstract "Linux Bash Reverse Shell"

+    To bypass some security equipement or for a sack of simplicity attackers can open raw reverse shell using shell commands

+    - **Effort:** intermediate

 ??? abstract "Login Brute-Force Successful On SentinelOne EDR Management Console"